-One of the more popular VA loan refinance options is the VA IRRRL program?
-The VA IRRRL also known as the VA streamline refinance loan is abbreviated as Interest Rate Reduction Refinance Loan.
+One of the more popular VA loan refinance options is the VA IRRRL program.
+The VA IRRRL is also known as the VA streamline refinance.
+The IRRRL loan is abbreviated as Interest Rate Reduction Refinance Loan.
 The VA IRRRL is used to refinance one mortgage into another, to reduce your current rate into a new lower rate, and in most cases a lower monthly mortgage payment.
 Also with the IRRRL program, you can move from an adjustable-rate loan to a fixed-rate loan.
 The IRRRL program offers current veteran homeowners an excellent opportunity to take advantage of low-mortgage rates with the backing of the VA.
 The IRRRL again is also known as the VA streamline is exactly that, a streamlined process to refinancing your current mortgage.
 The VA has made this an easy process for veterans to help them save money and get a lower interest rate.

-Now we know the basics of what a VA IRRRL program but how does it work?
+Now we know the basics of the VA loan IRRRL but how does it work?
 In the VA loan program, there is a streamline refinance option called the VA IRRRL.
 As you can probably tell from the name, the VA’s streamline refinance option is intended for veteran borrowers who just want a lower interest rate on their mortgage.
 Getting a lower interest rate is good for two reasons: it saves you money over the life of the loan, and it saves you money every month because a smaller monthly payment will still be fully-amortizing.